Willow Housing Co-operative – Established 1984

 The Manager is responsible for the day to day running of the Co-operative.

-All families have now signed an updated Contractual Tenancy in 2016
+All families have now signed the updated Contractual Tenancy in 2016

 Everyone should familiarize themselves with the Rules, Handbook and Tenancy Agreement to understand what they are a part of, and attend house meetings to understand the workings of the Housing Co-operative.